djeada/Coding-Interviews/README.md

-# My Personal Notes on "Coding Interviews"
+# My Notes on "Coding Interviews"

 This repository contains **my personal notes, remarks, and attempts** at solving challenges inspired by (and sometimes directly taken from) Harry He's book, *Coding Interviews*. **These are not official or authoritative solutions**.
 Instead, they represent what I tried on my own while learning, and I encourage everyone to also attempt these or similar problems independently.